darcee/LadyBug/README.md

 # LadyBug
-A set of small projects that I am using to learn git better
+A set of small projects